This post may contain affiliate links. Please read our privacy policy.

 • In another medium bowl, beat together the cream cheese and granulated sugar until combined.
 Add in egg yolk and vanilla and mix until smooth.

-• Using a medium cookie scoop (about 2 tablespoons), scoop out the cookie dough and place on prepared baking sheets.
-Flatten slightly, pressing your thumb or a round measuring teaspoon into the center of the ball to create a small bowl shape.
+• Using a medium cookie scoop (about 1.5 to 2 tablespoons), scoop out the cookie dough and place on prepared baking sheets.
+Press your thumb or a round measuring teaspoon into the center of the ball to flatten slightly and create a small bowl shape.
 Repeat with the remaining dough.

 • Spoon or pipe the cream cheese mixture into the indents of the cookies.